 In 2009 Amy had the pleasure of collaborating with Sting on his Winter Song book and DVD, and contributed to his musical Broadway show “The Last Ship”.

 Amy also appears on Kathryn Tickell & The Darkening’s first album.
-This exciting new ‘world music’ sextet also features Cormac Byrne on percussion, Kate Young on vocals and fiddle amongst others.
+This exciting new ‘world music’ sextet brings ancient Northumberland into the 21st Century.

-In addition to this, Amy will also be working on electrofolk pioneers Monster Ceilidh Band’s latest album set, due for release at the end of the year, and performing with renowned Scottish Traditional Music Award winners The Shee.
+In addition to this, Amy works with electro-folk pioneers Monster Ceilidh Band and performs with renowned Scottish Traditional Music Award winners The Shee.
 Both bands have regularly appeared on national TV and radio in the UK, and have enjoyed sustained success on the UK and European folk and festival scenes.

 Amy continues to live and work in Newcastle and build a career as a professional world travelling musician after graduating from the course.